 - Cleansers with Salicylic Acid

 Pore strips are the easiest method as they can instantly remove blackheads from your skin.
 Compared to other removal methods, pore strips are an easy blackhead remover that you can do in the comfort of your own home.
 Skincare experts will agree that this is a much safer way to remove blackheads than using your fingers to try and extract them.
 The good news is that pore strips are available over the counter.

-Salicylic Acid is a top ingredient in over-the-counter blackhead treatments because it goes deep into your pores to dissolve blackhead-causing debris.
-Salicylic Acid is a beta hydroxy acid (or BHA), which helps to aid exfoliation to break down dead skin cells on the surface of your skin and deep inside the pores.
+Salicylic Acid is a beta hydroxy acid (or BHA) and is a top ingredient in over-the-counter blackhead treatments because it goes deep into your pores to dissolve blackhead-causing debris.
+Salicylic Acid, helps aid exfoliation to break down dead skin cells on the surface of your skin and deep inside the pores while also treating and preventing clogged pores and blackheads.
 The benefits of Salicylic Acid do not happen overnight.
 For the most effective results, you should use a cleanser with Salicylic Acid as part of your regular skincare routine.
 When trying to prevent blackheads, avoid cleansers with benzoyl peroxide.
 This ingredient works well for inflammatory acne but not for blackheads, which are noninflammatory acne.